 Danish and Holy Roman Rule of Szczecin/Stettin and Pomerania

 In the late 16th century, as Szczecin came to rival other Holy Roman cities like Berlin and Leipzig in size, a new power began to emerge across the Baltic - the Swedish Empire.
-While the Polish–Swedish War ravaged the Baltic coast of the Polish-Lithuanian Commonwealth, Pomerania opted for a more-peaceful resolution.
+While the Polish-Swedish War ravaged the Baltic coast of the Polish-Lithuanian Commonwealth, Pomerania opted for a more-peaceful resolution.
 Bogusław XIV signed the Treaty of Stettin in 1630, agreeing to an alliance with (and occupation by) the Swedish Empire.
-This coincided with Sweden's entry into the 'Thirty Years War' which had seen the catholic Holy Roman Empire in conflict with other Prodestant nations since 1618.
+This coincided with Sweden's entry into the 'Thirty Years War' which had seen the Catholic Holy Roman Empire in conflict with other Protestant nations since 1618.
 Bogusław XIV was also the last of the Griffin dukes, dying heirless in 1637.
 Following the end of the Thirty Years War in 1648, Sweden lost the eastern half of Pomerania to Brandenburg, which would eventually evolve into the Kingdom of Prussia.
-Thus, Stettin was fortified as the Swedish Pomeranian capital was besieged by Austrian and Danish forces during the Scanian War (1675–1679).
-A key part of the west fortification wall is where Wały Chrobrego now stands today.
+Thus, Stettin was fortified as the Swedish Pomeranian capital and was besieged by Austrian and Danish forces during the Scanian War (1675–1679).
+A key part of the west fortification wall is where Wały Chrobrego stands today.
 The decline of the Swedish Empire in the early 18th century saw Prussia absorb Western Pomerania into its territory in 1720.

 Swedish Pomerania and Szczecin/Stettin during the Thirty Years War